ecnuliuyang/AbunCR/README.md

 the yellow-bellied prinia data set consists of 163 observations and 6 columns： id, number.of.capture, tail.length, fat.index, wing, and wing.index.

-Here, the tail.length is a continuous variable, so is the attribute wing (short for wing length).
-While, the fat.index and wing.index are both categorical variables.
-The tail.length vaiable has 41 missing values, and other variables are always observed.
+Here, the tail.length vaiable has 41 missing values, and other variables are always observed.
+We expected to illustrate the performance of EL method in the presence of missing data in Liu et al. (2020+).

+### 2. Three main functions
+- **abun.opt**: used to implement the EL method whenever there is missing data or not.
+See  Liu et al. (2017) and Liu et al. (2020+).
+- **ipw.mar**: used to implement the inverse probability weighting method in the presence of missing data.
+See Lee et al. (2016).
-This dataset is used in Liu et al. (2020+) to illustrate the performance of EL method in the presence of missing data.
+- **mi2.mar**: used to implement the multiple impution (MI) method in the presence of missing data.
+See Lee et al. (2016).

-### 2. Optimization algorithm for EL methods
-A function **abun.opt** is provided to obtain the maximum EL estimator and EL ratio confidence interval of the abundance.
-Std.
-Error is also given for reference.

 ### 3. Other functions
-To compare the performance of the EL methods and the existing inverse probability weighting (IPW) and multiple impution (MI) methods proposed by Lee et al. (2016), we give two functions:
-- **ipw.mar**: used to implement the IPW method.
-- **mi2.mar**: used to implement the MI method.

 ## Comment
-- **abun.opt** function can deal with all cases whenever there is missing data or not.
 - **mi2.mar** function is specific to the case where the missing variable is univariate.
 - The results in Table 3 in Liu et al. (2020+) can be reproduced by typing the following lines to the R software: